 According to the records, it does not appear to contain this hormone.
 Or maybe it hasn’t been studied or looked at.
-But since testosterone and androsterone are precursors to this stronger anabolic hormone, it will likely affect the amounts in one way or another.
+But since testosterone are precursors to this stronger anabolic hormone, it will likely affect the amounts in one way or another.

 Pine Pollen’s Other Phytoandrogens